 The southeastern portion of Somerset County in Franklin Township includesDelaware and Raritan Canal State Park, which provides hiking, biking, and boating.[52]
 The parks commission operates five public golf courses.[51]Trump National Golf Club inBedminster, an exclusive golf club owned byDonald Trump,[53] that he used as a Summer White House during his presidency.[54]

-Somerset County is governed by a five-memberboard of county commissioners, whose members are electedat-large to three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
-At an annual reorganization meeting held on the first Friday of January, the board selects a director and deputy director from among its members.[53]
-In 2016, commissioners (then known as freeholders) were paid $21,902, and the commissioner director was paid an annual salary of $22,902.[54]
-The commissioners employ a full-time county administrator, Colleen Mahr,[55]who manages the day-to-day operations of the county government.
+Somerset County is governed by a five-memberboard of county commissioners, whose members are electedat-large to three-year terms of office on a staggered basis, with either one or two seats coming up for election each year.
+At an annual reorganization meeting held in the first week of January, the board selects a director and deputy director from among its members.[55]
+In 2016, commissioners (then known as freeholders) were paid $21,902, and the commissioner director was paid an annual salary of $22,902.[56]
+The commissioners employ a full-time county administrator, Colleen Mahr, who manages the day-to-day operations of the county government.[57]
 The clerk of the county commissioners oversees the work of their offices.
 Department heads are appointed in accordance with statute and by resolution of the board.
-Somerset County currently has about 1,100 full-time and 140 part-time employees in 52 divisions.[53]
+Somerset County has about 1,100 full-time and 140 part-time employees in 52 divisions.[55]

 The Somerset County Prosecutor is John P. McDonald, who was nominated by the Governor of New JerseyPhil Murphy and confirmed by theNew Jersey Senate in June 2022.[77]
 Somerset County is a part of Vicinage 13 of theNew Jersey Superior Court (along withHunterdon County andWarren County), which is seated at the Somerset County Courthouse inSomerville; the Assignment Judge is Michael V. Cresitello.[78]